 - 3/4 cup chopped walnuts

-- For filling, in a large bowl, cream butter and sugars until light and fluffy.
-Beat in milk and vanilla.
-Gradually beat in flour.
-Spread over brownies; chill until firm.
+- For filling, cream butter and sugars in a mixing bowl.
+Add milk and vanilla; mix well.
+Beat in flour.
+Spread over the brownies; chill until firm.

-- For glaze, in a microwave, melt chocolate chips and shortening; stir until smooth.
+- For glaze, melt chocolate chips and shortening in a saucepan, stirring until smooth.
 Spread over filling.
 Immediately sprinkle with nuts, pressing down slightly.
-Let stand until set.
 Yield: 3 dozen.